METATARSAL BONES ANATOMY

 • Provides attachment for the tendon of the Peroneus brevis muscle

-• Easily palpable landmark on the lateral foot
+• Easily palpable landmark on your lateral foot

 • Common site of avulsion fractures